machine-programming/assignment-1/readme.md

 ```

 If all goes well, you’ll see your synthesizer solving the test cases one by one.
+The goal right now would be to make it faster.

+Make sure your synthesizer can pass all test cases within 30 minutes (paralleled) on GradeScope.
-For reference, our solution takes about **30 seconds** to pass all test cases on a MacBook Pro with an Apple M1 Pro chip and Python 3.13.0:
+For reference, our solution takes about **30 seconds** to pass all test cases (sequentially) on a MacBook Pro with an Apple M1 Pro chip and Python 3.13.0:

 ```bash
 (.venv) ziyang@macbookpro assignment-1> python --version